comp426-2022-spring/a99-zaurak/README.md

 The website developed by the Zaurak team had the following goals:
     - Develope a COVID-19 Dashboard that shows most recent public COVID-Data available
-    - Create an app with login/signup capabilities that requires users to sign in to have acces to the Dashboard
+    - Create an app with login/signup capabilities that requires users to sign in to have access to the Dashboard
     - Present bar-graphs of the data and give user some sort of account management capabilities.

-## Team mangement
+## Team management

 1. A review manager, project manager, release manager, plan manager --> Brantley
 2. A documentation manager --> Gabriel